V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

 "Aaj phir tum pe pyar aaya hai.."

-This number has everything that a great love making song needs, but it is the passionate kissing scene, which cemented its place in the history of Bollywood adventures.
+This number has everything that a great love making song needs, but it is the sensuous kissing scene, which cemented its place in the history of Bollywood adventures.
 It was also a number far ahead of its time, and its success was largely due to the great screen presence of the two actors, Madhuri Dixit, who had just arrived and was yet to become the great phenomenon that she did in the next few years, and Vinod Khanna, who was one of the biggest Bollywood stars of the seventies, before his self-exile and was making a return to Bollywood.
 This musical number was sung by Pankaj Udhas and Anuradha Paudwal, its music was composed by Laxmikant Pyarelal and its lyrics were written by Azeez Qaisi.
 While the music is also excellent, it is the screen visuals that clearly dominate the musical notes in this number.

 Song # 5